-The number of claims made by an individual in a year follows a Poisson distribution with parameter Λ . Λ varies between individuals, and follows a Gamma distribution with $\alpha = 4$ and $\theta = 0.1$.

-- (a) Calculate the expected number of claims for a new policyholder. - (b) Calculate the expected number of claims for a policyholder who has made m claims in the previous n years.
+The number of claims made by an individual in a year follows a Poisson distribution with parameter Λ . Λ varies between individuals, and follows a Pareto distribution with $\alpha = 4$ and $\theta = 3$.
+[This has mean 1 and variance 2, like the Gamma distribution from Question 71.]
+Calculate the expected number of claims for a policyholder who has made m claims in the previous n years.